rehive/docs-portal/content/platform/get-started/recommendations.md

 #### Consider throttling

 Platform endpoints are throttled if too many requests are executed at the same time.
 You should build in a manner that is resilient to throttling.
-The [platform documentation](/platform/usage/throttling/) has a section on throttling.
+The [documentation](/platform/usage/throttling/) has a section on throttling.

 When building a client-side interface this should rarely be an issue as the throttling is quite forgiving, but it can occur more in backend systems where a single admin/service token is used for all the API requests.

-### Use Rehive supported SDKs
+#### Use Rehive supported SDKs

 If you are working in Python or Javascript you should use one of the Rehive supported SDKs as these will make your life easier: